 - Tasting notes: Orange Peel • Brown Sugar • Raw Honey

-- Pairs well with: Pemba Cloves, Stone Nutmeg, Allspice Berries
+- Pairs well with: Pemba Cloves, Stone Nutmeg, Sweet Allspice

 Meet the Farmer: Bakari Omar is pictured holding a branch of a cinnamon tree that he just cut.
 The next step is to shave off the bark, some of which will be ground into powder, and some of which will be made into shavings.